theCydonian/ContainerCarpetServer/README.md

 Keeping server backups is usually a good idea in case anything goes wrong.
 We are going to use cronie to perform daily backups.

-For example, to `/etc/crontab`, simply add the following line:
+For example, after running `crontab -e`, simply input the following line:

 ```
   00 00 *  *  *  /home/minecraft/backup.sh
 ```

+Alternatively this can be added to `/etc/crontab`.

 At midnight every day this backup script will run as root.